Community sentences/Suspended Sentence Order

 When someone is given a community sentence they might be required to do unpaid work, receive help with addressing their offending behaviour or get help with other issues, for example housing, finances, training or employment.
 A community sentence can last up to three years.

-The offender manager works to ensure the offender complies with all the elements of their sentence.
+The offender manager works to ensure the person complies with all the elements of their sentence.
 Failure to stick to any of the elements could see a return to court which can lead to a extra conditions being imposed or it may result in being sent to prison.

 If your family member has been given a community sentence you may initially be relieved that your family member has not received a custodial sentence.
 There can be challenges associated with supporting someone on a community order and you may have questions or concerns that you need addressing.
 If this is the case then there is information and support available via this website or by calling the freephone helpline on 0808 808 2003.
 Alternatively you can contact us via email on email@example.com